 It is that time of year again when millions of young Americans begin returning to college.
 While it is certainly a time of excitement for students and a source of great pride for their parents, the costs of sending a child to college have been rising steadily for decades (about 8% annually).
 Texas parents who send their kids to an in-state college can expect to pay between $25,000 – $30,000 per year for tuition and room and board and double that amount for out-of-state colleges.
 Fortunately, there are options available to help supplement the costs, like scholarships, grants, and low-interest loans.
 Still, the majority of parents expect to pay for at least some, if not all, college costs out of pocket.
-Thus, it is very important that parents start saving for their kids’ college as soon as possible so the funds will have time to grow and hopefully keep up with the rising costs.
+Thus, it is very important that parents start thinking about financial planning for college.
+Most important would be saving for their kids’ college as soon as possible so the funds will have time to grow and hopefully keep up with the rising costs.

 Saving for College